Climate and Average Weather Year Round in Sydney Australia

 In Sydney, the summers are warm and partly cloudy and the winters are short, cool, and mostly clear.
 Over the course of the year, the temperature typically varies from 47°F to 80°F and is rarely below 42°F or above 90°F.

-The warm season lasts for 3.9 months, from November 26 to March 22, with an average daily high temperature above 76°F. The hottest day of the year is January 25, with an average high of 80°F and low of 68°F.
+The warm season lasts for 3.9 months, from November 26 to March 22, with an average daily high temperature above 76°F. The hottest month of the year in Sydney is January, with an average high of 80°F and low of 68°F.

-The cool season lasts for 2.8 months, from May 29 to August 23, with an average daily high temperature below 66°F. The coldest day of the year is July 19, with an average low of 47°F and high of 62°F.
+The cool season lasts for 2.8 months, from May 29 to August 22, with an average daily high temperature below 65°F. The coldest month of the year in Sydney is July, with an average low of 47°F and high of 62°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.